linked-art/linked.art/docs/community/projects/ees2/index.md

 - Access the [Quire Linked Art Extension](https://linked.art/community/projects/ees2/docs/quire/) page for installation instructions and detailed documentation on how to use the extension to work with Linked Art in your Quire projects.
 - Explore our [Training](https://linked.art/community/projects/ees2/docs/training) page for a comprehensive tutorial on using Linked Art with Quire.
+- Read our May 2024 [survey](https://linked.art/community/projects/ees2/docs/quire_survey/) of existing Quire use.
+- Check out [latool.js](https://linked.art/community/projects/ees2/docs/latool), a script that fetches and processes Linked Art from a provided URL.

 ## Project Summary

 Traditional exhibition catalogues are extremely informative documents, but may be daunting, perhaps even intimidating, both to those who write them and those who read them.
 Enriching Exhibition Stories will help museums more easily create supplemental digital forms of exhibition narrative which speak to, and can be voiced by, a wider and more diverse range of perspectives than those who usually engage with exhibitions.

 This project builds upon a successful international collaboration between leading researchers at the Universities of Oxford and Edinburgh in the UK and Yale University in the US, alongside the Ashmolean Museum in Oxford and the Yale Center for British Art.
 It draws upon insights from the same team during their research for the [Enriching Exhibition Scholarship project](https://www.sps.ed.ac.uk/research/research-project/enriching-exhibition-scholarship), which linked and contextualised objects as they move between institutions through exhibitions, combining structured museum collections data with 'rich text' such as newspaper articles and social media.